Frequently Asked Questions

 .....IF OUR ADOPTION FAILS, DO WE LOSE ALL OF OUR MONEY?

-Remember, any financial assistance you provide to a birthmother is, by law, considered a gift (not tax-deductible).
+All financial assistance PAPs provide to a birthmother is, by law, considered a gift and is not refundable (not tax-deductible).
+Refund policies vary among adoption professionals.

 <Return to Questions>